anqur/anqur.github.io/post/20250321-dt-sys-prog/index.md

 * Initializer, constructor, `Default` trait?
 We allow custom empty initialization at the definition of a struct (just like C++), but the parameters would be annotated with quantity `0`, which means they need to be calculated in the compile-time, which rejects runtime logic.
+* How to deal with many POSIX standard definitions?
+E.g. `sockaddr_in` (struct type) and `AF_INET` enumeration value: We could define them manually at first, maybe later we could have some libclang-based code generation.

+Not planned:

+* ~~Better way to initialize things at runtime using oneliners.~~ No such situations needed.

 Doing:

-* Better way to initialize things at runtime using oneliners.